srph/careflix/readme.md

 ```

 ### Front-end
 The web interface is hosted on Netlify for free.
-Set the root folder to `ui`; the public folder to `dist`.
-For the build command:
+- Set the root folder to `ui`; the public folder to `dist`.
+- Set the environment config accordingly.
+- For the build command:
 ```bash
 npm run build
 ```

-### Custom API Commands
+## Custom API Commands
 ```bash
 # Lists the most recent parties since 3 days ago
 php artisan app:list-pt